-You can add as many periods as you want, and you can adjust the start and end time of each period.
-To add new periods click on the split button on an period, an the source period will be divided in two.
+You can add as many periods as you want, and you can adjust the start and end times of each period.
+To add new periods click on the split button on a period, and the source period will be divided into two.
 Then you can adjust the desired temperature for this period by clicking on the temperature field, or you can deactivate this period by clicking on the On/Off toggle button.

 Delete a period by clicking on the delete button, and it will be merged with the previous period.